LukeNK/T24/README.md

 This is a short-answer question.
     = The result starts with an equal sign
     = There can be multiple answers
+    = You can also add the number of lines for users to write when printing the quiz _ 100
 ```

+## Quiz-printing
+With the correct quiz ID, you can print the quiz at [print.html](https://lukenk.github.io/T24/print.html).
+Features includes
+- Date + data checksum + answer checksum to make sure you have the most up-to-date quiz.
+- Shuffled answers
+- Space to answer on the right, so you can simply cover it whenever you want to test yourself.
+- Option to show/hide wrong options or hints
+- Inspirational quotes provided by [LukeNK](https://lukenk.github.io/)

 ## Tools
 - [Table to HTML](https://tableconvert.com/excel-to-html)